vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 ## A simple query

-This query may also be used to make simpler queries.
+This query API may also be used to make simpler queries.

 To get all contacts with a phone number AND email,